 By Ileana Johnson – BarbWire guest contributor

-Ileana Johnson is a senior columnist for Canada Free Press, retired teacher with 30 years experience, best selling author of UN Agenda 21: Environmental Piracy at Amazon, author of Echoes of Communism, Liberty on Life Support, and the upcoming book Communism 2.0 Twenty-Five Years Later.
-She is also a radio commentator on Liberty Express Radio on Butler on Business, every Wednesday at 10:34 EST. I travel and speak on issues of interest to me, communism, education, economy, immigration, and UN Agenda 21.
-She has a doctorate in Economics and speaks five other languages.
+Ileana Johnson is a senior columnist for Canada Free Press.
+A retired teacher with 30 years experience, she is the bestselling author of UN Agenda 21: Environmental Piracy at Amazon, author of Echoes of Communism, Liberty on Life Support, and the upcoming book Communism 2.0 Twenty-Five Years Later.
+She is also a radio commentator on Liberty Express Radio on Butler on Business, every Wednesday at 10:34 EST. She speaks on issues including communism, education, economy, immigration, and UN Agenda 21.
+She has a doctorate in economics and speaks five languages.
 She is a legal immigrant and proud American citizen by choice.

 The opinions expressed by columnists are their own and do not necessarily represent the views of Barb Wire.